-193 1.
-Concurring parties may review and comment on undertakings pursuant to 194 Stipulation IV, VI, and VII and may raise objections according to Stipulation IX.
-195 196 D. The Public 197 198 1.
-The public may participate in public comment periods and review undertakings 199 according to Stipulation IV, and review and comment on the Trust's annual report in 200 accordance with Stipulation XIV.
-201 202 II.
-CONT TINUING EDUCATION 203 204 A. The Trust shall provide ongoing and appropriate training to Trust personnel involved in 205 the ma intenance, repair, and rehabilitation of historic buildings, structures and housing units, and 206 for all personnel responsible for making decisions regarding maintenance, repair, and 207 rehabil litation at the Presidio.
-208 209 B. The Trust shall regularly organize, facilitate, or partner with outside organizations to 210 provid e specialized crafts training programs in practical application of "The Secretary of the 211 r's Standards for the Treatment of Historic Properties" (Secretary's Standards) and other 212 t matter related to management of the NHLD to applicable Trust staff.
-213 J 214 C. The Trust shall provide training in conservation practices as applied to historic structures 215 chaeological sites to Trust personnel for work at the Presidio.
-216 2 217 D. The Trust shall develop and implement an in-house training program to advise Trust 218 nel of this PA and procedures, techniques, and related matters regarding the preservation of 219 toric properties located within Area B within six months of execution of this PA.
-The 220 g will be repeated every other year thereafter.
-221 0.00 g win so repeated that your instruction 222 E. The Trust shall provide guidance and available research materials, reports, NRHP forms, 223 ion assessments, the Tenant Handbook, design standards, and all such materials in its 224 sion that will assist tenants or other parties in designing projects that may affect historic 225 ties at the Presidio, including the following: 226 rr- 227 1.
-Provide guidance in Presidio design and construction standards as indicated in 228 the Tenant Handbook and other verbal and written guidance materials.
-229 and 1 straint 1 straint 6 230 2.
-Provide guidance in the professional areas of historic preservation, architecture, 231 engineering, fire and life/safety, security, building construction, materials conservation, 232 historic architecture, historic landscape architecture, archaeology, and history as 233 appropriate.
-234 uppropriate.
-235 3.
-Provide ongoing review in the disciplines of historic architecture, historic 236 landscape architecture, and archaeology, on historic building and landscape rehabilitation 237 designs, and advise project proponents as designs progress and on modifications to 238 scopes of work that will bring them into compliance with the Secretary's Standards.
-239 scopes of work that will offing them into compilative with the secretary is standards.
-240 F. The Trust shall detail the scope of professional development undertaken each year as part 241 Trust's annual report in accordance with Stipulation XIV.
-242 or the 11650 5 annual report in accordance with outputation 1111.
+193 194 1.
+Concurring parties may review and comment on undertakings pursuant to Stipulation IV, VI, and VII and may raise objections according to Stipulation IX.
+195 196 197 D. The Public 198 199 200 1.
+The public may participate in public comment periods and review undertakings according to Stipulation IV, and review and comment on the Trust's annual report in accordance with Stipulation XIV.
+201 202 203 II.
+CONTINUING EDUCATION 203 204 205 206 207 208 A. The Trust shall provide ongoing and appropriate training to Trust personnel involved in the maintenance, repair, and rehabilitation of historic buildings, structures and housing units, and for all personnel responsible for making decisions regarding maintenance, repair, and rehabilitation at the Presidio.
+209 210 211 212 B. The Trust shall regularly organize, facilitate, or partner with outside organizations to provide specialized crafts training programs in practical application of "The Secretary of the Interior's Standards for the Treatment of Historic Properties" (Secretary's Standards) and other subject matter related to management of the NHLD to applicable Trust staff.
+213 214 215 216 C. The Trust shall provide training in conservation practices as applied to historic structures and archaeological sites to Trust personnel for work at the Presidio.
+217 218 219 220 D. The Trust shall develop and implement an in-house training program to advise Trust personnel of this PA and procedures, techniques, and related matters regarding the preservation of the historic properties located within Area B within six months of execution of this PA.
+The training will be repeated every other year thereafter.
+221 222 223 224 225 E. The Trust shall provide guidance and available research materials, reports, NRHP forms, condition assessments, the Tenant Handbook, design standards, and all such materials in its possession that will assist tenants or other parties in designing projects that may affect historic properties at the Presidio, including the following: 226 227 228 229 1.
+Provide guidance in Presidio design and construction standards as indicated in the Tenant Handbook and other verbal and written guidance materials.
+229 230 231 232 233 2.
+Provide guidance in the professional areas of historic preservation, architecture, engineering, fire and life/safety, security, building construction, materials conservation, historic architecture, historic landscape architecture, archaeology, and history as appropriate.
+233 234 235 236 237 238 Provide ongoing review in the disciplines of historic architecture, historic landscape architecture, and archaeology, on historic building and landscape rehabilitation designs, and advise project proponents as designs progress and on modifications to scopes of work that will bring them into compliance with the Secretary's Standards.
+239 240 241 242 F. The Trust shall detail the scope of professional development undertaken each year as part of the Trust's annual report in accordance with Stipulation XIV.